Frequently Asked Questions (FAQ)

 Q: How many faculty members are there and what is their teaching style?

-A: There are over 90 full-time faculty members and more than 200 lecturers (full and part time).
+A: There are over 90 full-time faculty members and nearly 300 lecturers (full and part time).
 Faculty embraces student-centered cross-disciplinary learning, a University philosophy that emphasizes meeting each student’s needs.
 Faculty mentors are available to all students who seek course and career guidance.